tranhelen/tranhelen/_posts/2019-05-12-fouryearsoflessons.md

 ## 2018 - The Year of Refilling

-1. Don't trust all ground.
-2. All things take longer than expected.
+1. All things take longer than expected.
-3. Staying home brings its own rewards.
+2. Staying home brings its own rewards.
-4. Carry only your own problems.
+3. Carry only your own problems.
-5. Your time is yours.
+4. Your time is yours.
-6. Say 'no' more and as kindly as you can.
+5. Say 'no' more and as kindly as you can.
-7. Mindless travelling is mindless.
+6. Mindless travelling is mindless.
-8. Live football games are awesome.
+7. Live football games are awesome.

 <hr class="--small">